LEGION-0-1/JarvisAI-Practice-/contribution.md

 ## Reporting Issues

 If you encounter any bugs or issues while using the project, please open an issue on the [GitHub Issues](https://github.com/LEGION-0-1/Python-Assistant-Script/issues) page.
 Provide as much detail as possible, including steps to reproduce the issue.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the MIT License.